 The chart is based on the bills Capps sponsored and cosponsored from Jan 5, 1993 to Dec 17, 1998.
 See full analysis methodology.

 Capps sponsored bills primarily in these issue areas:

 Recently Introduced Bills

 Capps recently introduced the following legislation:

 - H.R.
 2022 (105th): To amend trade laws and related provisions to clarify the designation of …

 - H.R.
 2009 (105th): Amyotrophic Lateral Sclerosis (ALS) Research, Treatment, and Assistance Act of 1997

 From Jan 1997 to Oct 1997, Capps missed 14 of 534 roll call votes, which is 2.6%.
-This is better than the median of 2.6% among the lifetime records of representatives serving in Oct 1997.
+This is on par with the median of 2.6% among the lifetime records of representatives serving in Oct 1997.
 The chart below reports missed votes over time.